gotryiton/gotryiton-ios/Docs/FunctionalSpec.md

 	- The dialog should allow the user to either 'cancel' or 'yes'
 		- 'yes' should submit the recommendation without any review text included
 		- 'cancel' should bring the user to the front of the outfit page without submitting anything
+	- If the user cancels, the unsubmitted recommendation should stay in memory until the outfit is loaded again (either from a list or outfit refresh)
+	- If the user cancels, then (at any point later in their browsing of the app) taps on suggest from view 1.1.b, the unsubmitted review is erased and the user proceeds into the Webview Picker (view 2.1.a)